- Two years of prerequisite course work

 Community and ambulatory care pharmacies, hospitals/health systems, specialty pharmacies, managed care organizations, educational institutions, pharmaceutical industry, and other health care settings.

-According to sources, pharmacist demand is expected to increase 16% through 2025.
+According to the sources below, the median pharmacist salary in 2018 was $126,120 and pharmacist demand is expected to increase 16% through 2025.

 Community and Ambulatory Care Pharmacy: 57% (49/86)